Experimental design

 For each factor:

-• Optionally, in the String in file column, add a string that identifies the factor level in the file name.
-This automatically assigns images with this string in their file name to the factor level.
+- Optionally, in the String column, add a string that identifies the factor level in the image name (specify whether this should be the File name or Alias in the Source field).
+This setup automatically assigns images with this string in their file name to the corresponding factor level.

-• For each subject, specify the Level for subject.
-This means that you specify within which level of the second factor the subject is nested.
+- For each subject, specify the Level for subject, indicating within which level of the second factor the subject is nested.

-Any of the above changes will automatically be reflected in the experimental design matrix at the bottom of the display.
-If all factor levels are identified by strings in the file names, the images are automatically inserted in the matrix.
-If this is not possible, you can assign the images to their factor levels in the next step.
+All changes you make will automatically update the experimental design matrix displayed at the bottom of the screen.
+If all factor levels are identified by strings in the file names, the images are automatically placed in the matrix.
+If not, you will need to manually assign the images to their factor levels in the subsequent step.

-When you are finished, click the Create button.
+When you are finished, click the Create button to finalize the design.

 Edit your experimental design